 - 1. Install a stabilized construction entrance in all locations where construction traffic will enter and exit the site. - 2.
 Install perimeter silt fence or erosion control berm. - 3.
-Install all other erosion control devices as necessary throughout the remainder of this schedule. - 4.
-Commence installation of drainage infrastructure. - 5.
-Prioritize the downhill foundation walls to contain runoff within the site while providing an engineered outlet with siltation barrier to the municipal stormwater system within O'Brion. - 6.
-Commence earthwork operations, wall and foundation installation. - 7.
-Commence installation of utilities. - 8.
-Continue earthwork and grading to subgrade as necessary for construction. - 9.
-Complete installation of drainage infrastructure, as well as other utility work. - 10.
-Complete remaining earthwork operations. - 11.
-Install sub-base and base gravels in paved areas. - 12.
-Install paving, curbing and brickwork. - 13.
-Loam, lime, fertilize, seed and mulch disturbed areas and complete all landscaping. - 14.
-Once the site is stabilized, 90% catch of grass has been obtained, or mulching of landscape areas is complete remove all temporary erosion control measures. - 15.
-Touch up areas without a vigorous catch of grass with loam and seed. - 16.
-Complete site signage and striping. - 17.
+Commence installation of drainage infrastructure within Sheridan Street into the site. - 4.
+Install sedimentation basin. - 5.
+Install all other erosion control devices as necessary throughout the remainder of this schedule. - 6.
+Prioritize the downhill foundation walls to contain runoff within the site while providing an engineered outlet with siltation barrier to the municipal stormwater system within Sheridan Street. - 7.
+Commence earthwork operations, wall and foundation installation. - 8.
+Commence installation of utilities. - 9.
+Continue earthwork and grading to subgrade as necessary for construction. - 10.
+Complete installation of drainage infrastructure, as well as other utility work. - 11.
+Complete remaining earthwork operations. - 12.
+Install sub-base and base gravels in paved areas. - 13.
+Install paving, curbing and brickwork. - 14.
+Loam, lime, fertilize, seed and mulch disturbed areas and complete all landscaping. - 15.
+Once the site is stabilized, 90% catch of grass has been obtained, or mulching of landscape areas is complete remove all temporary erosion control measures. - 16.
+Touch up areas without a vigorous catch of grass with loam and seed. - 17.
+Complete site signage and striping. - 18.
 Execute proper maintenance of all temporary and permanent erosion control measures throughout the project.